Item Code: 1019

 vitamin D Status and Risk for Colorectal Cancer and Type 2 Diabetes Mellitus

 - Vitamin D Receptor FokI polymorphism is important in oxalate metabolism due to the binding of oxalate to calcium in the kidney.
 VDR is required for removal of calcium from the kidneys, driving it into the bones via activation of 1,25 hydroxyvitamin D. The FokI polymorphism of VDR reduces the efficacy of calcium removal from the kidneys, thereby allowing more calcium oxalate formation to occur.

-Indications: Hypovitaminosis D, osteoporosis, osteoarthritis, parathyroid dysfunction, diastolic hypotension, calcium and magnesium synergist, free radical issues, bone healing, neuromuscular disease, those who avoid sunshine or are house-bound, inflammatory and autoimmune diseases
+Indications: Consider: Hypovitaminosis D, osteoporosis, osteoarthritis, parathyroid dysfunction, diastolic hypotension, calcium and magnesium synergist, free radical issues, bone healing, neuromuscular disease, those who avoid sunshine or are house-bound, inflammatory and autoimmune diseases

 Ingredients: See Label